buggythevampireslayer/simple_bot_checker/README.md

 Report bugs to me on discord @birdkiller#5802

 TODO:
-Automatic TF2 install path retriever
+- Automatic TF2 install path retriever using Reg keys (in progress)
+- Better auto-kick system
+- TF2 level getter, steam profile etc, (Will be apart of my TechCom project)